 Ponmundi hill is known as the golden hill of Kerala.
 The ponmudi hills are 61 km from the capital city.
 The hills are covered with a lush green rainforest that clads the mountains.
 The hills are home to rare flora, fauna and wildlife.

-Trivandrum is one of the most visited places in Kerala holiday packages for its rich cultural heritage, traditional architecture, the historical relevance and picturesque landscapes.
-Funday Holidays offers you the best tour packages in Kerala.
+Thiruvananthapuram is one of the most visited places in Kerala holiday packages for its rich cultural heritage, traditional architecture, the historical relevance and picturesque landscapes.
+Funday Holidays offers you the best Package Tour s in Kerala.